damar-wicaksono/uqtestfuns/docs/test-functions/available.md

 (test-functions:available)=
 # All Available Functions

-The table below lists all the available _classic_ test functions from the literature available in the current UQTestFuns, regardless of their typical applications.
+The table below lists all the test functions available in UQTestFuns from the uncertainty quantification (UQ) literature, regardless of their typical applications.

 |                                        Name                                         | Spatial Dimension |           Constructor           |
 |:-----------------------------------------------------------------------------------:|:-----------------:|:-------------------------------:|